stephenajulu/julzinsight.co/content/about.md

 sections:
   - type: content_section
     content: >-
-      Welcome to Julz Insight, a marketing and tech firm based in Nairobi, Kenya that focuses on building innovative, influential, and impactful products, brands, and solutions by providing cutting-edge tech, marketing, and consulting solutions.
+      Welcome to Julz Insight, a marketing and tech firm based in Nairobi, Kenya that focuses on building innovative, influential, and impactful products, brands, and solutions by providing cutting-edge technologies, marketing, and consulting solutions.
 Our vision is to create a tech-empowered world, and we believe that we can do it.

       Competition is inevitable but at Julz Insight through 9 years of knowledge and experience brewing all kinds of things in Tech, we can help you rise so high above the curve such that you are the curve.

-      While our vision is grand, our team is just that focused on creating innovative solutions to help you.
+      While our vision is grand, our team is just that focused on creating tech-empowered businesses and a tech-empowered future.
 We work closely with our clients to understand their needs, wants, and challenges, and we use our expertise in technology and marketing to help you thrive.

-      Thank you for considering Julz Insight, and we look forward to working with you.
+      Thank you and we are looking forward to working with you to build your dreams.

       Come now and let's build something great together!